asllop/RunPack/README.md

 use runpack::{self, Pack, Cell};

 let script = r#"
-    "Define word 'pi' that puts the number π in the stack" 3.14159 def pi
+    "Define the word 'pi' that puts the number π in the stack" 3.14159 def pi
 "#;
 let mut pack = Pack::new(script);